 Step 4: This will open the Wireless settings page.
 There is an option on this page that reads Enable SSID Broadcast or Wireless SSID Broadcast.
 Click on this to enable it.
 Then save the settings.

 Wireless connection is unavailable when the PC resumes from Sleep or Hibernation in Windows 8

 Mostly, when you are working and you are called for some work.
 You know you will return back in minutes.
 So you set the PC to sleep or hibernate.
 When you came back to resume your work, you find that the network is not connected.
 Your problem might be.

 - You have switched off the Autoconnect for the network.
 When connecting to the network, enable the option Connect Automatically.
-This will keep your network connected even on resuming.
+This will keep your network-connected even on a resume.